ironscar/unreal-engine-dev-starter/docs/animating.md

   - Or you can just do everything in the `Action Editor` too as it also has a timeline & keyframes
 - You can play animation with `Spacebar` and navigate the keyframes with `Up/Down arrow`
   - `Shift + Left/Right arrow` jumps to start/end of full animation
+- Once you have animations that look proper in `Location + Rotation`
+  - Disable location for the root bone in Action editor (which is ideally the only bone that you change location for)
+  - then drag root bone back to origin so that you can quickly get in-place animations
+  - in-place animations are easier to work with so consider this before export

 ---